thomasberge/restedwf/README.md

 `int maxLength` - Maximum number of characters.
 `String pattern` - You can set regex pattern for pattern matching.
 This is set then the format validations will not be checked.
 Remember to pass the string as a raw string.
 Example: `some_alphanumeric_param.pattern = r'^[a-zA-Z0-9]+$';`

+IntegerParameter have the following properties and functions:
+`int minimum` - Minimum value of the integer.
+`int maximum` - Maximum value of the integer.
+`bool exclusiveMin` - The minimum value needs to be exceeded to validate.
+Default is `false`.
+`bool exclusiveMaxn` - The value needs to be below maximum to validate.
+Default is `false`.

 ## Testing